Newsroom

 Premier Doug Ford and his government’s misguided measures will endanger the lives of thousands of Ontarians struggling with substance use say members of the Registered Nurses’ Association of Ontario (RNAO).
 The announced steps mean unsafe communities, more deaths, overwhelmed emergency services and spiking health-care costs, and leave nurses wondering who the government is trying to serve.

-The planned closure of nine provincially funded supervised consumption sites (SCS) announced Tuesday and one privately funded site by March 2025, in Ottawa, Guelph, Hamilton, Thunder Bay, Kitchener, and Toronto, will result in increased deaths from the toxic drug supply and the spread of disease from unsafe needle sharing.
+The planned closure of nine provincially funded supervised consumption services sites (SCS) announced Tuesday and one privately funded site by March 2025, in Ottawa, Guelph, Hamilton, Thunder Bay, Kitchener, and Toronto, will result in increased deaths from the toxic drug supply and the spread of disease from unsafe needle sharing.
 Other sites in Windsor, Sudbury and Timmins have already been forced to close due to a lack of provincial funding.

 The scale of Ontario’s crisis is staggering: in 2023 alone, close to 3,800 people across Ontario died from an unregulated drug supply.
 While 2024 figures are not yet available, an average of 10 people per day are dying from tainted drugs.
 “Nurses are enraged that we will see more preventable deaths.
 These numbers will increase because the Ford government has made it clear that people who use substances are disposable,” says RNAO President and NP Lhamo Dolkar.
 “Supervised consumption sites save lives and provide evidence-based, life-saving services and comprehensive mental health support; you can’t help a dead person,” she adds.